-- 6.1 The Council accepts e-petitions provided they are created and submitted through the Council's e-petitions facility website at www.surreyheath.gov.uk. - 6.2 E-petitions must follow the same guidelines as paper petitions as set out in this scheme. - 6.3 The petition's creator must provide their name and postal email addresses.
+- 6.1 The Council accepts e-petitions through the Council's e-petitions facility website at www.surreyheath.gov.uk or submitted by the lead petitioner following completion through an independent petition site. - 6.2 E-petitions must follow the same guidelines as paper petitions as set out in this scheme. - 6.3 The petition's creator must provide their name and postal email addresses.
 The petition creator must specify how long the petition will be open for signatures, up to a maximum of 12 months. - 6.4 The Council may take up to five working days after receiving an e-petition to publish it online.
 This will allow the Council time to determine if the petition is suitable for publication. - 6.5 If the Council decides it is unable to publish the petition for some reason, the petitioner will be contacted within five working days to explain.
 The petitioner will be given the opportunity to change and resubmit the petition if they wish.
 If this is not done within 10 working days, a summary of the petition and the reason why it has not been accepted will be published under the 'rejected petitions' section of the website. - 6.6 When an e-petition has closed for signature, the Democratic Services Manager will send an acknowledgement within 10 working days. - 6.7 A petition acknowledgement and response will be emailed to everyone who has signed the e-petition and elected to receive this information.
 The acknowledgment and response will also be published on the Council's website.